Goltergaul/definition/README.md

 # {
 #     :birthday => [
 #         [0] <Definition::ConformError
-#               desciption: "hash fails validation for key birthday: { Is of type String instead of Date }",
+#               description: "hash fails validation for key birthday: { Is of type String instead of Date }",
 #               json_pointer: "/birthday">
 #     ]
 # }